Neuse River

 The Neuse River (/nuːs/ NOOSE, Tuscarora: Neyuherú·kęʔkì·nęʔ) is a river rising in the Piedmont of North Carolina and emptying into Pamlico Sound below New Bern.
 Its total length is approximately 275 mi, making it the longest river entirely contained in North Carolina.
 The Trent River joins the Neuse at New Bern.
 Its drainage basin, measuring 5630 sqmi in area, also lies entirely inside North Carolina.
 It is formed by the confluence of the Flat and Eno rivers prior to entering the Falls Lake reservoir in northern Wake County.
 Its fall line shoals, known as the Falls of the Neuse, lie submerged under the waters of Falls Lake.
-This River also creates the beauty of the Neuse River Trail, a 34.5 mi long greenway that stretches from Falls Lake Dam, Raleigh, North Carolina to Legend Park, Clayton, North Carolina.
+The Neuse River Trail is a 34.5 mi long greenway that stretches from Falls Lake Dam, Raleigh, North Carolina to Legend Park, Clayton, North Carolina.

 Geography

 The Neuse begins at the confluence of the Flat and Eno rivers near Durham, North Carolina.
 The river enters Pamlico Sound just east of Maw Point Shoal near Hobucken, North Carolina while en route to the Atlantic Ocean.

 Typical of rivers in the Coastal Plain of North Carolina, the Neuse enters a basin of chocolate intermittent bottomland swamp on its journey towards its outlet.
 One interesting exception is the "Cliffs of the Neuse" area near Goldsboro, where the river cuts a narrow 30 m (90 ft) gorge through limestone and sandstone bluffs.
 The Neuse is prone to extremes in its flow carriage, often escaping its banks during wet periods, then reducing to a trickle that can be forded on foot during prolonged drought conditions.

 The Neuse flows through parts of seven counties.
 Major cities and towns in proximity to the Neuse are Durham; Neuse Township; Raleigh, the capital of North Carolina; Smithfield; Goldsboro; Kinston and New Bern.